 There are days you wake up, and the last thing on your mind is to write.
-You have lots of writing excuses about why you shouldn’t write.
+Even writers have lots of writing excuses about why they shouldn’t write.
 These excuses range from the believable to the unbelievable.

-These writing excuses are very easy to make.
+These writing excuses that writers make are very easy to create.
 But don’t forget that you have pending writing jobs.
 And you need to get them off your desk, no matter the excuses.

-All writers give excuses from time to time.
-Here are some of the writing excuses you have been making.
-It is not just you, but others like you and me.
+All writers give writing excuses from time to time.
+Here are some of the writing excuses that writers have been making.
+It is not just writers, but others like you and me.